Buying a new home is an experience full of emotions and calculations.

 Steps –

-How to Get a Pune Property Tax Receipt?
+How to Get Receipt of PMC Property Tax Payment

-3. Mobile App: Use PMC's official app to pay and obtain a digital receipt.
+• Mobile App: Use PMC’s official app to make payment and download a digital receipt on the spot.

 How to Submit the Property Details for Tax Calculation and Payment?